Pranavasri-RM/ncbi-analysis/README.md

 ## Limitations

 - Forward strand only; full analysis would cover all 6 reading frames
-- No Kozak sequence filtering — many short ORFs are likely spurious
+- Many short ORFs are likely spurious

 ## Usage